-Measurement: Beginning with the 1998-99 school year, the performance of every school in each of the 67 school districts in the State of Florida has been evaluated according to accountability standards set by the Florida

-Department of Education.
+Measurement: Since the 1998-99 school year, the performance of every school in each of the 67 school districts in the State of Florida has been evaluated according to accountability standards set by the Florida Department of Education.
 The state accountability criteria measure student achievement and school performance.
 All schools have been identified as being in one of the following School Performance Grade Categories defined according to rules of the state board:

-- A schools making excellent progress
+"A" schools making excellent progress

-- B schools making above average progress
+"B" schools making above average progress

-- C schools making satisfactory progress
+"C" schools making satisfactory progress

-- D schools making less than satisfactory progress
+"D" schools making less than satisfactory progress

-F schools failing to make adequate progress Performance grade category designations were based on student achievement levels on the Florida Comprehensive Assessment Test (FCAT) and on other appropriate performance data, including but not limited to, attendance, dropout rate, school discipline data and student readiness for college.
+"F" schools failing to make adequate progress Performance grade category designations were based on student achievement levels and annual learning gains on the Florida Comprehensive Assessment Test (FCAT).
 Explanation: Florida's accountability system has changed since the 1998-99 school year.
-The 1999 Legislature specified that schools be assigned a performance grade of A to F based upon results of the FCAT and other appropriate data.
-The school-grading component is part of a comprehensive, standards-based system of accountability designed to provide high-quality schools.
-Data sources: Broward County Public Schools, Department of Research and Evaluation; Florida Department of Education, Tallahassee, FL.
+The 1999 Legislature specified that schools be assigned a performance grade of "A" to "F" based upon results of the FCAT.
+The schoolgrading component is part of a comprehensive, standards-based system of accountability designed to provide high-quality schools.
+Broward data source: Broward County Public Schools, Department of Research and Evaluation.